 Sarasota (Hotel Prices & Photos)

 With a significant amount of accessibility, Sarasota is a great fishing destination for its variety of public access points to the ocean and abundance of knowledgeable guides and charters ready to take visitors on an exciting day of fishing.
 Located on the southwest coast of Florida facing the Gulf of Mexico, Sarasota even has a handful of hotels that provide guides for hire.
-Catching snook, redfish, trout, grouper and Dorado is common, while the area’s offshore activities, from its vibrant arts scene to the stunning Siesta Key beaches, will keep the entire family entertained.
+Catching snook, redfish, trout, grouper and Dorado is common, while the area’s offshore activities, from its vibrant arts scene to the stunning Siesta Key beach, are sure to keep the entire family entertained.